 Anti-Coagulation Therapy Clinic

-The CAT Clinic cares for more than 1200 patients taking a variety of anticoagulation medications, all of which are high risk and can cause problems if not managed closely.
+The Anti-Coagulation Therapy Clinic cares for more than 1200 patients taking a variety of anticoagulation medications, all of which are high risk and can cause problems if not managed closely.
 Clinic nurses have extensive experience in critical care and other areas of nursing.
 The main goal of the CAT Clinic is to provide patients with a better

 quality of service by improving communication between healthcare